Overview

 I do not see my waterbody listed as one of the Eligible Waterbodies, can it be added to the program?

-The list of eligible waterbodies for Round 2 is final.
+The list of eligible waterbodies is final.
 The legislation creating the program focused on improving water quality in those waterbodies that have documented impairments from septic system pollution.
-To meet the legislative intent of the program, for Round 2 the New York State Department of Environmental Conservation developed screening criteria that focused on documented water quality impairments and potential for septic replacement to improve water quality.
+To meet the legislative intent of the program, the New York State Department of Environmental Conservation developed screening criteria that focused on documented water quality impairments and potential for septic replacement to improve water quality.

 I live in one of the five NYC Boroughs, is my property eligible for the program?